-“Every once and a while I (adva) would ask the owner if it’s possible for us to make white organic cotton together and each time his answer would be “no”.
+“Every once in a while I (Adva) would ask the owner if it’s possible for us to make white organic cotton together and each time his answer would be “No”.
 Six months ago he came back to me and said - Yes!
 They have found a way to produce white organic cotton in a process that even stands in all the high standards of GOTS, which means it’s organic and environmentally friendly but still white.”

 Basically the biggest problem with creating white Organic cotton is with the bleaching process.
 It’s not easy to create a bleach that will stand in the high standards of GOTS.
 There are some big companies that use this fabric but for a fairly small company like Ripple to manage to produce this fabric, that’s very significant.
 All the fabrics we use came out of the strong special relationship Adva has with all the suppliers we work with.

 "I’m very stubborn when I want something, especially when it’s about principals I care about, and when I know there’s a result that can be reached to create a better reality.”